piccolo-orm/piccolo/docs/src/piccolo/engines/connection_pool.rst

 Connection Pool
 ===============

-.. hint:: Connection pools can be used with Postgres and CockroachDB.
+.. hint:: Connection pools can be used with Postgres, CockroachDB and MySQL.

 Setup
 ~~~~~